ahmad-rev0/complaintsProtoMockSECP/README.md

-## Frontend developed while interning at SECP.
+## Frontend developed with Flutter while interning at SECP.

 ## License
 All Rights Reserved.